Washington State Gambling Counselor Certification (WSGCC) Committee

 Scope of Work

-To assure that Washington State Certified Gambling Counselors possess high standards of training, competence, skills, and knowledge, the Washington State Gambling Counselor Certification Committee is committed to the following:
+The Committee seeks to assure that Washington State Certified Gambling Counselors possess appropriate training, competence, skills, and knowledge.
+The Committee is responsible for the following:

-- To operate a system of evaluation, screening, and certification of Gambling Counselors in Washington State.
+- Overseeing the certification of Gambling Counselors in Washington State

-- To maintain the WSGCC Manual and revise with changes as needed to reduce barriers to Certification while maintaining high standards of professional care.
+- Maintaining and revising the WSGCC Manual when needed to reduce barriers to Certification and meeting the needs for culturally relevant training and treatment, while at the same time ensuring high standards of professional care

-- To evaluate applicants for credentials to ensure they meet the qualifications for Gambling Counselor Certification and make decisions in questionable cases.
+- Evaluating candidates’ credentials and making decisions as needed to ensure that accepted candidates meet the qualifications for Gambling Counselor Certification

-- To ensure that this certification process is available to all interested applicants who meet the minimum qualifications.
+- Ensuring that this certification process is available to all interested applicants who meet the minimum qualifications

-- Increase number of Certified Gambling Counselors in Washington to 50, by end of 2022.
+- In coordination with the Evergreen Council on Problem Gambling, increase the number of Certified Gambling Counselors in Washington by 25% by end of 2022.

 - Recruit people of diverse and underrepresented populations to become Certified Gambling Counselors.

-- Assess possibility of adding a gaming focus and/or Certification to the mission or goals of the Certification Committee.
+- Assess as a group the possibility of adding a gaming focus and/or Certification to the mission or goals of the Certification Committee.

 - Support ECPG’s efforts to develop a Problem Gambling/Gaming Prevention Endorsement program by providing consultation and feedback for increasing prevention awareness and meeting the needs of diverse and underrepresented populations.